The Clear Edge

 Personal position:

-The transformation: From zero to sustainable business.
+The shift: From zero to a sustainable business that runs on documented systems instead of adrenaline.
 Not from zero to maximum revenue.
-Maximum comes in Year 2-3.
+The larger numbers come in Year 2-3, once the foundations are already in place.
 Year 1 is the foundation.

 Here’s how to execute your own first-year journey with realistic expectations: